 - Do you have educational materials I can have?
 What websites do you recommend?

-- Where can I find a support group for people with restless legs syndrome?
+- Where can I find a support group for people with RLS?

 What to expect from your doctor